-When explicitly specified in the respective Supplements, the Investment Manager may be provided with investment suggestions by an investment adviser, taking into account the investment objectives, the investment policy and the investment limits of the Sub-Funds.
-The investment adviser has no decision making power in terms of the implementation of these investment suggestions.
+When explicitly specified in the respective Supplements, the Investment Manager may be provided with investment suggestions by an Investment Advisor, taking into account the investment objectives, the investment policy and the investment limits of the Sub-Funds.
+The Investment Advisor has no decision making power in terms of the implementation of these investment suggestions.